paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-043-actions-against-persons-committing-bank-fraud-crimes.md

 **(e) Time for notices**

-(1) In the case of a valid declaration filed not more than 3 years after November 29, 1990, the Attorney General shall send notification to a declarant pursuant to subsection (d) of this section not later than 3 years after the date of filing of the declaration.
+(1) In the case of a valid declaration filed not more than 3 years after November 29, 1990, the Attorney General shall send notification to a declarant pursuant to subsection (d) not later than 3 years after the date of filing of the declaration.

 (2)